mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              <em>Speech separation.
 The input is the superposition of two sources, and the output contains two sources individually.</em>
           </p>

-     5. **Audio Classification.**

-     6. **Voice Activity Detection (VAD).**- In VAD, the goal is to determine which part of a speech signal is an actual speech (it is not silent, noise, etc.).
+     4. **Voice Activity Detection (VAD).**- In VAD, the goal is to determine which part of a speech signal is an actual speech (it is not silent, noise, etc.).
 The input is the speech signal, and the output is a binary mask for each time sample (0-1 signal in time).
 This is typically a supervised and discriminative classification task.

          <p align="center">
           <img width="757" alt="Screenshot 2023-07-17 at 9 49 36 PM" src="https://github.com/mrezasoltani/mrezasoltani.github.io/assets/37226975/66a738f4-5d74-4834-b6b3-607958216b4e">